-baby oil.

-- 2. Only if the index of refraction of the liquid matched that of glass - 3.
-In this case, the optical discontinuity at the boundary of the two materials makes a clear object visible.
+- 1. When the oil filled both - became invisible. beakers, the smaller beaker - 2.
+Only if the index of refraction of the liquid matched that of glass - 3.
+In this case, the optical boundary of the two materials makes a clear discontinuity at the reflection Key Term transmitted waves. the changes in speed of the are important.
+Point out Demonstrations of reflection